School choice with independent versus consolidated districts: Data

-The average school receives over four hundred applications, of which only 130 are deemed ``acceptable''.
-In the end, about forty students are assigned to each school on average.
-The comparably small number of acceptable applications could indicate that it is quite costly for schools to rank all their applicants consistently, and so they focus on only ranking those students which are most likely to be admitted to the school.
-Note that our estimation approach assumes that schools submit their priority lists truthfully, i.e. that every student who is labelled ``unacceptable'' is really less preferred than any other applicant that is actually ranked by the school.
-This assumption could be violated if schools strategically choose to omit very high achieving students, because they feel that these students are more likely to be admitted to a more prestigious school, and thus want to avoid the workload of prioritising these students.
+The average school receives over four hundred applications, of which only 130 are deemed acceptable.
+About forty students are assigned to each school on average.
+The relatively small number of acceptable applications could indicate that it is quite costly for schools to rank all their applicants consistently, and so they focus on only ranking those students which are most likely to be admitted to the school.
+Our estimation approach assumes that schools submit their priority lists truthfully, i.e. that every student who is labelled ``unacceptable'' is really less preferred than any other applicant that is actually ranked by the school.
+This assumption could be violated if schools strategically choose to omit high achieving students who they anticipate will attend a different school.
 However, we think that this is probably a minor problem and schools are overall truth-telling.

-We also collected data on whether a school holds an additional entrance interview, and we found that about forty percent of all schools do so.\footnote{This information was manually collected from the website \url{https://felvizsga.eu/felvi.php} which provides information about admission procedures at different Hungarian schools.
+We also collected data on whether a school holds an additional entrance interview, and we found that about forty percent of all schools do so.\footnote{This information was manually collected from the website \hyperlink{https://felvizsga.eu/felvi.php}{https://felvizsga.eu/felvi.php} which provides information about admission procedures at different Hungarian schools.
 Last accessed on 11 November 2019.} Table \ref{tab:schools_summary} also summarises the school-level averages of admitted and currently enrolled students.
 The standard deviation of these school-level averages is more than two-thirds of the total variance across students, which is normalised to one.
 Thus, there is evidence of a substantial amount of sorting by ability and socio-economic status.